 9- Biston and Taq-e Bostan in Kermanshah City

 Biston and Taq-e Bostan are two historical places of interest in Iran located close to each other in Kermanshah province.
 There are many ancient monuments in Kermanshah province, including the inscription of Biston Darius the Great, the seventh lithograph on the UNESCO World Heritage List, which is written 80 meters above the foot of the mountain.
-There are no words to describe this complex’s grandeur, and we should visit it within 35 kilometres of Kermanshah to grasp its magnitude properly.
+There are no words to describe this complex’s grandeur, and we should visit it within 35 kilometers of Kermanshah to grasp its magnitude properly.

 The reliefs on the Biston stones and the statue of Hercules are the spectacular remains of this valuable building.
 The “Hunters’ Cave” is said to Have been residential on the slopes of Mount Biston, which dates back to prehistoric times, about 400,000 years ago.
 Bostan Arch is another historical and valuable place in this region.
 On the stones of the Bostan arch, a remnant of the Sassanid era, Spectacular images of the last Sassanid king with Ahura Mazda (Zoroastrian god) and Anahita (goddess of the waters of the world in Zoroastrianism) are engraved.

 10- The dome of Soltanieh in Zanjan City